-ALL INDIVIDUALS ENTERING THE FACILITY MUST COMPLY WITH THIS DECLARATION
+ALL INDIVIDUALS ENTERING THE FACILITY AND/OR PARTICIPATING IN SANCTIONED ACTIVITIES MUST COMPLY WITH THIS DECLARATION

-Ontario Soccer and its affiliated districts, leagues, clubs and teams (collectively the "Organization") require the disclosure of exposure or illness is in order to safeguard the health and safety of all participants and limit the further outbreak of COVID-19.
+Ontario Soccer and its affiliated districts, leagues, clubs and teams (collectively the "Organization") require the disclosure of exposure or illness is in order to safeguard the health and safety of all participants and limit the further spread of COVID-19.
 This Declaration of Compliance will be kept safely, and personal information will not be disclosed unless as required by law or with your consent.